Art History

 Comparative Studies in Literature and Culture

-Nisarg Patel [નિસર્ગ પટેલ] is a Ph.D. student in Comparative Studies in Literature and Culture program at USC (joined 2021).
-A South Asianist by training, he works at the intersections of 20th-century continental thought and the histories of visual cultures of late-colonial and post-colonial India.
-Before USC, Nisarg’s academic training consists of: B.E.
-Production Engineering, GTU (2016); B.A.
-Philosophy, IGNOU (2016); B.A.
-English Literature and Cinema Studies, University of Toronto (2019); M.A.
-Comparative Literature w. focus on South Asian Studies, University of Toronto (2020).
+Nisarg Patel [નિસર્ગ પટેલ] is a Ph.D. candidate in the Comparative Media and Culture program at USC (joined 2021).
+A South Asianist by training, he is currently working on a Dissertation Project titled “Passions for (an)other Past: Media, Modernity, History” under the supervision of Prof. Neetu Khanna.
+His work is located at the intersections of 20th-century continental theory and the histories of visual cultures of late-colonial (mid to late 19th) and post-colonial (20th century) India.
+Before USC, Nisarg’s academic training consists of a B.E.
+Production Engineering (GTU 2016); B.A.
+Philosophy (IGNOU 2016); B.A.
+English Literature and Cinema Studies (University of Toronto 2019); M.A.
+Comparative Literature w. focus on South Asian Studies (University of Toronto 2020).

 Brodie Quinn